 Good Samaritan Health Care Center is a senior living facility located in Yakima, Washington, which has a total of 126,248 people.
 Sporting an overall grade of A, this nursing home is one of the highest-graded facilities we looked at.
 We really can't say enough good things about this facility.
-One of the major highlights of this nursing home's stellar profile is its short-term care rating. short-term care grades are discussed in the next section.
+Keep reading to find this facility's category ratings, which are also impressive.
+It's hard to poke holes in this place's profile.

 Good Samaritan Health Care Center